I remember clearly that magical, deep connection I first felt with Vietnam. My Vietnam love affair began right from the moment I first arrived.

 Vietnam today is a vibrant, fascinating country, but Hanoi back then was a different world altogether, a strange mix of an ancient and proud culture and exuberant excitement as the modern world made inroads.
 Nobody can ever feel ambivalent about Hanoi, in all its insanity you either love it or hate it.
 But either way, it is certainly a gift to yourself to experience it at least once in your life.

 It called to me immediately and every day it drew me in deeper.
 I had fallen in love with the crazy, busy, hurly-burly, vibrant life of it.
-I understood how it worked, the city’s life-blood seemed to flow in sync with my own.
+I sensed in my bones how it worked, the city’s life-blood seemed to flow in sync with my own.
 Rather than invoking fear, tiny alleyways beckoned.
 The contrast between the crazy madness on the streets and the calm relaxed shopkeepers playing checkers on the shop floor fascinated.
 Traffic didn’t daunt me and I embraced bartering like a duck to water as I shared jokes with vendors.
 The city buzzed in tune with my nervous system and its flavours beamed their juicy messages to all my senses.

 We were very fortunate to be staying in the home of a friend, lying beside Truc Bac, a small lake right on the edge of the Old Quarter in the centre of the city.
 The owner was barely home so we virtually had the place, and his magnificent cook, to ourselves.